 While discussing the points above with your children is important, there is always more we can do as parents to ensure safety with our kids.

 Depending on your internet service provider, they may provide free tools that can help keep your children safe online.
 Sometimes the controls are already built into the modem or router and all you will need to do is determine the settings of your choice.
 Also, there is software available that will limit access to certain sites, restrict personal information from being shared, and also monitor your children’s activity.

-If you are looking for more ways to keep your children safe online, visit this page on the Federal Trade Commission’s website.
+To learn more, check out this page from the Federal Trade Commission on keeping your children safe online.
 Also, check out AT&T’s interactive internet safety guide for parents and educators.
 Check out their guide here.
 Let’s play our roles and keep our kids safe, smart, and savvy while surfing the web.